fastruby/blog/_posts/2020-01-17-strong-parameters-migration-guide.markdown

 - `rails_upgrader dry-run` (write strong parameter migrations in the terminal)
 - `rails_upgrader dry-run --file` (write strong parameter migrations to `all_strong_params.rb` file)

 Another useful gem is [moderate_parameters](https://github.com/hintmedia/moderate_parameters).
 This gem can be handy to determine what data is originating from within the app and what is coming from the internet.
-I recommend you to take a look at it as well.
+I recommend taking a look at it as well.

 ### Conclusion

-Migrating to `Strong Parameters` can be a tedious process, but with the tools and resources that we presented here, it can be a lot easier.
+Migrating to `Strong Parameters` can be a tedious process but with the tools and resources that we presented here, it can be a lot easier.

-If you need some more guidance about upgrading your Rails application check out our free eBook: [The Complete Guide to Upgrade Rails](https://www.fastruby.io/)
+If you need some more guidance on upgrading your Rails application check out our free eBook: [The Complete Guide to Upgrade Rails](https://www.fastruby.io/)